iterative/dvc.org/content/docs/start/data-management/metrics-parameters-plots.md

 ## Modifying parameters

-To work with parameters, let's assume (realistically) that we are not happy with the AUC value we got previously.
+To work with parameters, let's assume that we are not happy with the AUC value we got previously.
 We'll edit the `params.yaml` file to use bigrams (ngrams=2) and increase the number of features:

 ```git
  featurize: